 Employees: Doctoral students

-On this page, we have gathered the information that applies specifically to those employed as doctoral students.
+On this page, we have gathered information that applies specifically to doctoral students.

-On the links in the below bullet list, you will find other related information to your doctoral studies:
+On the links in the below bullet list, you will find additional information related to your doctoral studies:

 - Information for new PhD students